-- · Weather conditions (heavy rain, snow, or fog). - The object is thin (such as a sign post). - Park Assist's operating range has been exceeded. - The object is sound-absorbing or soft (such as powder snow). - The object is sloped (such as a sloped embankment). - Model 3 has been parked in, or being driven in, extremely hot or cold temperatures. - The sensors (if equipped) are affected by other electrical equipment or devices that generate ultrasonic waves. - You are driving in a location where the sensors' (if equipped) waves are deflected away from the vehicle (such as driving next to a wall or pillar). - · The object is located too close to the bumper. - · A bumper is misaligned or damaged. - An object that is mounted to Model 3 is interfering with and/or obstructing Park Assist (such as a bike rack or bumper sticker). - Model 3 rolls freely in the opposite direction you selected (for example, Park Assist does not display an alert if Model 3 rolls backwards down a hill while in Drive).
+- · Weather conditions (heavy rain, snow, or fog). - · The object is thin (such as a sign post). - · Park Assist's operating range has been exceeded. - The object is sound-absorbing or soft (such as powder snow). - The object is sloped (such as a sloped embankment). - Model 3 has been parked in, or being driven in, extremely hot or cold temperatures. - · The object is located too close to the bumper. - · A bumper is misaligned or damaged. - An object that is mounted to Model 3 is interfering with and/or obstructing Park Assist (such as a bike rack or bumper sticker). - Model 3 rolls freely in the opposite direction you selected (for example, Park Assist does not display an alert if Model 3 rolls backwards down a hill while in Drive).